holysideburns/Test-UI-Test-Automation-Playground/README.md

-# Test - UI Test Automation Playground
+# Playwright Test Automation - UI Test Automation Playground
 This is my training project using Playwright with Python and Pytest that focuses on practicing test automation techniques on www.uitestingplayground.com.

 ## Project structure